Slack 1.0.5 (Antennas to Heaven)

 - You can now customize where notifications appear.
 Put them anywhere that your heart desires, as long as your heart desires monitor screen corners (and whose doesn’t?)

 - In Windows 8 and above, we’ve added the ability to learn new spell-check words, for all your non-dictionaritorial needs.

-- An issue where certain Unicode characters were garbled in notifications.
+- Fixed: an issue where certain Unicode characters were garbled in notifications.

-- Users can now copy images straight from the context menu.
+- Fixed: Users can now copy images straight from the context menu.

 - Fix a CPU usage issue on Windows 7 in certain circumstances where processes were being needlessly created and destroyed, in true Sisyphean fashion.

 - Fix unread message badges, which were disappearing despite the existence of unread messages.

 - Remove the "Inspect Element" context menu item, to maintain an air of propriety.

 We've added a new preference that will disable hardware-dependent features and fall back to safer (but less pretty) defaults:

 - Black or white boxes around notifications